fmfi-svt-deadlock/reader-sw/README.md

       - `arm-none-eabi-gcc` (tested on gcc version 5.3.0 (Arch Repository))
       - `arm-none-eabi-binutils` (tested on 2.25.1)
       - `arm-none-eabi-newlib` (tested on 2.3.0.20160104)
-  - Download and extract the ChibiOS.
-    - The project is tested on ChibiOS 16.1.2 and may not work on other versions.
   - Edit the `Makefile`:
-    - set `CHIBIOS = ` variable to point to the extracted ChibiOS.
     - set `BOARD = ` variable to the name of the board you want to compile this firmware for.
   - `make` the project.